kubernetes/community/contributors/design-proposals/sig-cli/get-describe-apiserver-extensions.md

 **Pros:**
   - Clean + generalized solution
   - The same strategy can be applied to support TPR
+  - Can support exposing future extensions such as patchStrategy and mergeKey
   - Can be used by other clients / tools

 **Cons:**